Brad Pirioua

-Brad Thomas Pirioua (born 6 March 2000) is a footballer who plays as a midfielder for Aubagne.
+Brad Thomas Pirioua (born 6 March 2000) is a footballer who plays as a midfielder for Italian Serie D club Heraclea.
 Born in France, he plays for the Central African Republic national team.
+Despite being an international, he never played above a fourth-tier league on the club level.

 Career

 Pirioua got his first experience abroad in January 2020 when he signed with the Belgian club La Louvière Centre where he stayed 6 months.
 In July 2020, he signed a contract with Montargis.
 On 1 August 2021, he moved to Spain and joined Atlético Porcuna.
-On December 29, 2021, Pirioua and Atlético Porcuna decided to mutually terminate the contract.
+On 29 December 2021, Pirioua and Atlético Porcuna decided to mutually terminate the contract.

 International career

 Pirioua made his debut with the Central African Republic national team in a 3–1 2022 FIFA World Cup qualification loss to Liberia on 16 November 2021.